ProofDrivenQuerying/pdq/regression/README.md

 	  only, i.e. you need to make sure all dependencies are on the CLASSPATH to run it.

-	- pdq-regression-<version>.one-jar.jar, is fully self-contained, and can be run directly.
+	- pdq-regression-<version>-Beta-jar-with-dependencies.jar, is fully self-contained, and can be run directly.
+However,  a number of the tests currently require installation of Postgres or MySQL.

 To run the regression tests, type: